k-niss/bowtie/README.md

 # Bowtie

-Decoding the topology of large networks using wTO matrices
+Construction and visualization of weighted topological overlap matrices based on networks.
+This, in order to decode the topology of networks, especially very large ones of > 1000 nodes or with a low average shortest path.

 ## Getting Started